daidallos-tech/Task_ManagerV2/README.md

 # Task_ManagerV2

-### ❓About Task ManagerV2.
+❓ About Task ManagerV2

-That's my first project with SQL database (I'm still learning).
-There is CRUD system in this project, I chose it because I want to practice DB + Python and understand what I do and why I do that.
+That's my first project with an SQL database (I'm still learning).
+There is a CRUD system in this project.
+I chose it because I want to practice DB + Python and understand what I do and why I do it.

 This application can:
 1 - ADD a TASK
 2 - SHOW your TASKS
 3 - UPDATE your TASK
 4 - DELETE your TASK

-As I said earlier it's a clean CRUD system.
+As I said earlier, it's a clean CRUD system.

-P.S Why I called this project "V2" because two or three weeks ago I've created the same project, but that was awful actually.
-There is a JSON saves in first project and almost spaghetti code.
+P.S.
+Why did I call this project "V2"?
+Because two or three weeks ago I created the same project, but that was awful, actually.
+There were JSON saves in the first project and it was almost spaghetti code.

+---

-### 🏛️ Project Architecture
+🏛️ Project Architecture

 📁 TASK_MANAGERV2/
 │